SECTION 1. CONTINUATION OF EXISTING GOVERNMENT

 SECTION 5.
 TOWN MANAGER - VACANCY

-The board of selectmen shall fill any permanent vacancy in the office of the town manager as soon as feasible in accordance with section 3 of this act.
-Pending the appointment of a town manager or filling of a vacancy, the board of selectmen shall, within a reasonable period of time, not to exceed 14 days, appoint some other qualified person to temporarily perform the duties of the town manager until a permanent replacement is appointed.
+The board of selectmen shall fill any permanent vacancy in the office of the town manager as soon as feasible in accordance with Section 3 of this Act.
+In the event of a vacancy, the board of selectmen shall, within a reasonable period of time, not to exceed fourteen (14) days, appoint some other a capable person to temporarily perform the duties of the town manager until a permanent replacement is appointed.

-(1) The town manager may designate by letter filed with the town clerk and board of selectmen a qualified officer of the town to perform the duties of town manager during a temporary absence or disability.
+1. The town manager may designate by letter filed with the town clerk and board of selectmen a capable officer of the town to perform the duties of town manager during a temporary absence or disability.

-(2) If the absence or disability exceeds 30 days, any designation by the town manager shall be subject to approval by the board of selectmen.
-If the town manager fails to make such a designation, or if the person so designated is unable to serve, the board of selectmen may designate some other qualified person to perform the duties of town manager.
+2. If the absence or disability exceeds thirty (30) days, any designation by the town manager shall be subject to approval by the board of selectmen.
+If the town manager fails to make such a designation, or if the person so designated is unable to serve, the board of selectmen may designate some other capable person to perform the duties of town manager.

-(3) Powers and Duties - The powers and duties of the acting town manager, under A and B (1) and B (2) above, shall be limited to matters not permitting of delay and shall include authority to make temporary, emergency appointments or designations to town office or employment, but not to make permanent appointments or designations unless authorized by the board of selectmen.
+3. Powers and Duties - The powers and duties of the acting town manager, under (a) and (b) above, shall be limited to matters not permitting of delay and shall include authority to make temporary, emergency appointments or designations to town office or employment, but not to make permanent appointments or designations unless authorized by the board of selectmen.

 SECTION 6.
 TOWN MANAGER – REMOVAL; SUSPENSION

-The board of selectmen may terminate and remove or suspend the town manager by a majority vote of the entire board of selectmen.
-Prior to any termination or removal, or a suspension exceeding 5 days, notice shall be given and reasons for the proposed action shall be provided in writing to the town manager, and an opportunity shall be provided for the town manager to meet with the board of selectmen and respond to those reasons.
-After such meeting, if any, the board of selectmen may act by majority vote of the entire board of selectmen to terminate, remove or suspend the town manager.
+The board of selectmen may terminate and remove or suspend the town manager with a minimum of four (4) affirmative votes.
+Prior to any such termination, removal, or suspension exceeding five (5) days, notice shall be given and reasons for the proposed action shall be provided in writing to the town manager, and an opportunity shall be provided for the town manager to meet with the board of selectmen and respond to those reasons.
+After such meeting, if any, the board of selectmen may act by a minimum of four (4) affirmative votes of the board of selectmen to terminate, remove or suspend for a period exceeding five (5) days the town manager.

 SECTION 7.
 DEPARTMENT OF PUBLIC WORKS

-The superintendent of public works and town manager shall consult with the board of public works for the purpose of receiving advice and assistance in the development of policy guidelines for the operation of the department of public works, and the board of public works shall perform such other advisory functions related to the department of public works as the town manager or superintendent may request.
+C. There shall be a director of public works, appointed by the town manager.
+The Director of Public Works and Town Manager shall consult with the Board for the purpose of receiving advice and assistance in the development of policy guidelines for the operation of the department of public works, and the Board shall perform such other advisory functions related to the Department of Public Works as the Director of Public Works or Town Manager may request, provided however, nothing in this section shall be construed to authorize any member of the Board, nor a majority of such members, to become involved in the day-to-day administration of the Director of Public Works.

 The position of town administrator shall be abolished upon the assumption of office by the town manager.
 Should the position become vacant prior to the town manager assuming the duties of the office, the board of selectmen may appoint an acting town administrator to serve until the assumption of the duties of office by the town manager.

-SECTION 9.
-This act shall take effect upon its passage.
+This Act shall take effect upon its passage by the general court.